Read John Dewey with voice, context, and method in the same frame.

 Where this page naturally expands

-This branch opens directly into Dialoguing with Dewey and Charting Dewey, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
+This branch opens directly into Dialoguing with Dewey, Charting Dewey, Dialoguing with John Dewey, and Charting John Dewey, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
 Nearby pages in the same branch include Charles Sanders Peirce and William James; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.